Jay Youngblood: Death

 During a wrestling tour of the South Pacific, Youngblood was experiencing abdominal pain and went to the hospital where he was diagnosed with hemorrhagic pancreatitis.
 He started to develop abdominal sepsis and kidney failure before suffering a series of heart attacks.
-He was in a coma for two weeks before dying on September 2, 1985, in Parkville, Victoria, Australia.
-He is buried at Llano Cemetery by Cox Funeral Home at Amarillo, Texas, beside his parents Ricky and Stella Marrujo Romero.
+He was in a coma for two weeks before dying on September 2, 1985, in Parkville, Victoria, Australia, aged 30.
+Before his death, Youngblood had purchased a house in Charlottesville, Virginia.